legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated June 11, 2015, the state investigator documented the facility's failure to administer medications "per physician's orders on multiple dates for [a resident]."
 A review of the resident's medical records shows that the resident was receiving medication daily upon physician's orders and that tracking was done to correlate how the drug was administered by Physician orders.
 However, certain parts of the documentation were left blank, making it impossible to determine if the resident was receiving the right drug at the right dose at the right time by physician's orders.

 Was your loved one was injured, mistreated, abused, or died unexpectedly from neglect while living in a nursing home in South Carolina.
 If so, we encourage you to contact the Charleston nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now to schedule a free case review to discuss a financial compensation claim to recover your damages.
 Our legal team accepts every wrongful death lawsuit and personal injury claim for compensation through contingency fee agreements.
 This arrangement postpones your need to pay for our legal services until we have successfully resolved your case in a negotiated settlement or jury trial.
-Our law firm provides every client a "No Win/No-Fee" guarantee.
+Our network of attorneys provides every client a "No Win/No-Fee" guarantee.
 This promise ensures you owe us nothing if we are unable to obtain compensation to recover your damages.
 All Information you share with us about neglect or abuse at Heartland of West Ashley Rehab and Nursing will remain confidential.